 So look forward to buying a few less wreath forms or saving any more coupons to craft stores.
 You have everything you need around you.

 Grapes need pruning anyways in order to continue their growth just make sure you don’t take too many from a healthy plant.
 You also don’t want them to be dead or else they will not shape well and break, which isn’t ideal.

-To make the wreath is so easy!
+Making the wreath is so easy!
 Basically, it is a fun and creative game of taming the wilds of the vines.
 I love these types of things because it means every wreath will be different.
-I more or less allow the vines dictate the shape it will take.
+I more or less allow the vines to dictate the shape it will take.
 I look at what I have and see how it naturally falls so I am not fighting it more than necessary.

 As I find clumps that go together, I cut off a good 10 inches of floral wire and wrap it tightly with the wire and lock it in so the vines don’t pull it open.

 I go around the whole thing till I get it all into a near circle shape.
-Sometimes I will need a break some vines down to bring them into the shape, but the more you can let them remain in one piece the better.
+Sometimes I will need to break some vines down to bring them into the shape, but the more you can let them remain in one piece the better.

-Finally, at the very end I trim what needs trimming to make it as clean as desired.
+At the very end I trim what needs trimming to make it as clean as desired.
 You can leave it wild or trim it down.
 I also find the more vines you have in your wreath the more places you have to stick greenery or dried floral.
 So the thicker it is the better.
 I had a hard time this year finding the proper amount of good vines so mine is a little thinner than I would like.

 So tell me how do you make your wreaths?
 Do you have a trick?

 Safety Note: Be aware of what you’re using, to ensure that you do not make a wreath with poison ivy.